Write off an unpaid invoice

 FreeAgent automatically writes the invoice off as of today’s date.
 This might be correct if you’ve only just heard that the debt has gone bad.
 If you heard before today and are just catching up with your bookkeeping, click the “Change write-off date” link to change the date to when you heard the debt had gone bad.

 If you write off the wrong invoice, you can bring this one back by clicking Reopen.

 If you then go to the Contacts page, you’ll see that the amount this contact owes you has been reduced or has gone to £nil.
 It’s correct for it to be £nil if the invoice you have just written off as unpaid was for the only amount left outstanding for this contact.
 If they owed you for any other invoices for which they are going to pay you, you would still see the amounts of these left on the Contacts page.

 You can then write off other invoices as unpaid, one by one.
 The “Write-off Unpaid” button will also work if a customer has paid you in part for an invoice and you’re writing part of it off.

 If you are invoice accounting for VAT, the write off will reduce the amount of VAT you have to pay to Customs on your next VAT return, which is called “claiming bad debt relief”.
-Be warned though, you are only allowed to claim bad debt relief 6 months after the later of the date of the invoice that wasn’t paid and the date when payment was due for that invoice, so if 6 months haven’t yet elapsed since the later of those two dates, you will need to manually adjust this VAT return and the one covering the quarter in which the 6 month deadline expires.
-Talk to your accountant if you need help with this.
+Be warned though, you are only allowed to claim bad debt relief 6 months after the later of the date of the invoice that wasn’t paid and the date when payment was due for that invoice.
+But the good news is that FreeAgent will do this for you automatically, so that the bad debt relief is not claimed early.